 How about heavy rain though?
 For centuries humans have observed animals’ ability to detect storms approaching in the near future.
 Deer are known to do this as well.
 When a heavy storm hits, like any earth-dwelling creature, they hide in a safe place and wait for the storm to pass.
 This means that they will try to prepare for the upcoming storm to their best ability.
 Check your weather forecast and see if a storm is coming in the next few days.
 If so, the deer are likely to be feeding heavily.
 They do this to build up as many calories as possible, since they’ll cease their foraging while the storm rains and thunders down on the forest.
 As you can then imagine, they’re likely to be pretty hungry when the storm let’s up.
 As the clouds begin to dissipate, and the sun shows itself once again, the deer are likely to feed ravenously.
 The longer the storm, the hungrier they’ll be.
 Try to locate plentiful feeding areas and lie in wait there before and after a storm.
 There’s a good chance you will find some active deer in search of a meal.

+Now, when are whitetail deer most active?
 The question of deer activity is as old as the practice of deer hunting itself.
 It isn’t just all randomness and dumb luck though.
-Here we’ve considered multiple angles in determining the best times to enter the field to find deer.
+Here we’ve considered multiple angles in determining the best time of the day to hunt deer.
 Time of day, rut-season, weather, and other factors all come into play when considering this question.
 Do not let this dissuade you though.
 If you put these considerations into practice, I’m confident it will pay off in the end.Shop for Hunting Blinds Online – CLICK HERE